Wazeeran

 Wazeeran, also known as Nawab Nigar Mahal Sahiba, was an Indian tawaif.
 She was frequented by Last Nawab of Lucknow, Wajid Ali Shah.

+Life

+She was the daughter of tawaif, Bibi Jan.
+She was highly favoured by him, evidenced by the fact that he had conferred her the high title of Malika-e-Alam Nawab Nigar Mahal.
 He is said to have made her protégé, Ali Naqi Khan, his Wazir (Chief Minister) when he became king.
-She was the daughter of tawaif, Bibi Jan.